awsdocs/amazon-lexv2-developer-guide/doc_source/facebook-step-4.md

 # Step 4: Complete Facebook integration<a name="facebook-step-4"></a>

-In this step, use the Facebook developer console to complete integration with Amazon Lex\.
+In this step, use the Facebook developer console to complete integration with Amazon Lex V2\.

 **To complete Facebook Messenger integration**